Having a Healthy Pregnancy

 Swelling in the feet and legs

-Pressure from the growing uterus on the blood vessels carrying blood from the lower body causes fluid retention that results in swelling (edema) in the legs and feet.
+Pressure from the growing uterus on the blood vessels carrying blood from the lower body causes fluid retention which results in swelling (edema) in the legs and feet.

 - Drink plenty of fluids (at least 10 to 12 glasses of fluids a day).